Meaning of Supervised Learning

 Simple definition

-Supervised Learning is a type of machine learning where a model is trained using labeled data to make predictions or classifications.
+Supervised Learning is a type of machine learning where the model is trained on labeled data, meaning the correct output is provided for each input during training.

 How to use Supervised Learning in a professional context